openid/OpenID4VC-HAIP/openid4vc-high-assurance-interoperability-profile-1_0.md

 - For issuance, the following requirements apply:
   - Issuers use and Wallets support unsigned Issuer Metadata.
   - Wallets register for the `haip-vci://` custom scheme, where possible.
 This custom scheme is also used to communicate Credential Offer.
-  - Wallets and Issuers both support Key Attestations in the format specified in Annex D of [@!OIDF.OID4VCI].
+  - Wallets and Issuers both support Key Attestations in the format specified in Appendix D of [@!OIDF.OID4VCI].
 Both `jwt` proof type using `key_attestation` and `attestation` proof type are supported.
-  - Wallets and Issuers both support Wallet Attestations in the format specified in Annex E of [@!OIDF.OID4VCI] and (#wallet-attestation) of this specification.
+  - Wallets and Issuers both support Wallet Attestations in the format specified in Appendix E of [@!OIDF.OID4VCI] and (#wallet-attestation) of this specification.
 - for presentation, the following requirements apply:
   - Wallets use DC API where possible and when they have credentials available.
 As a fallback mechanism when DC API is not available, Wallets register for the `haip-vp://` custom scheme, where possible.
   - No additional X.509 certificate profile is defined.